AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 ##### Min/Max Target/Player Response

 Ticks of prediction for tracking, not sure why these settings doesn't exist outside Turbo mode.
 Keep around (2-3) - (3-5), higher values for slower rotations (depending on anticheat).

+#### Noise2

+Works Similarly to Noise but with a little more settings

+##### AimSpeed

+Base speed of rotation.

+##### Deceleration Pre/Post

+Some kind of Deceleration that is applied to some phase After(Post) and Before(Post).
+This phase is possibly rotating too target / correcting.

+##### Min/Max Lookahead/Reaction

+Specifies Limits of ticks for Lookahead (look how many ticks in target's predicted future position) and how fast to react for target going off our center of view.

+##### Attention

+¯\\_(ツ)_/¯

+##### Min/Max prediction Innacuracy + Smoothness

+Limits of how much prediction should be randomly offset and Smoothness of it (smoothness to not ranomly jiggle your cursor).

+##### SuperCorrection

+Random Correction of cursor to target, Min/Max delay beetwen corrections, Probability of it happenning and Additional Accuracy (no idea).

+##### RotationOffset

+Offset of target center to provide slight human-like innacuracy.

+##### Additional Innacuracy

+Make rotations extra innacurate to provide slight human-like innacuracy.

+##### Orthogonal Scale / Aimpoint AngleDiff / HitVec Pitch Interpolation / Min/Max Rotation On Target / No Pitch/Yaw adjustment if bla bla bla / Ultimate TrashCode Bypas????? / Adapt Curve if Needed

+Thanks god Esound is in repository maybe he will explain what the hell these do.
+Just try diffrent values and find which work the best.

+##### Apply recorded mouse jitter

+If Using Recorded Clicking jitter data might be store to be used there

 ### Tracking Accuracy/Randomization